Canon 350D vs 77D

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 350D does not offer wifi capability.
+In contrast, the 350D does not provide wifi capability.

 The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the 350D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 350D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 350D was succeeded by the Canon 400D, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon 77D Manual.

 So what is the bottom line?
 Is the Canon 350D better than the Canon 77D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.